getappmap/install-action/README.md

     # information.
     project-type: 'pip'

     # Command working directory.
-Change this if your project lives in a
+Use this option this to install AppMap to a
-    # subdirectory or for monorepo / multi-project support
+    # subdirectory of a monorepo / multi-folder project.
+When this input is specified,
+    # AppMaps that project will be written to the directory `$directory/tmp/appmap`.
+    # Be aware of this in any subsequent steps.
     # Default: '.'
-    directory: /path/to/code
+    directory: ./projects/backend

     # Contents of appmap.yml configuration in a multi-line yaml file.
     # Default: Automatically generated appmap.yml content identified based on